dreamhost/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 #.
 On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
    click :guilabel:`Instances` category.

-   The dashboard shows the instances with its name, its private and floating IP addresses, size, status, task, power state, and so on.
+   The dashboard shows the instances with its name, its IP addresses, size, status, task, power state, and so on.

 #.
 Click :guilabel:`Launch Instance`.